Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Is dolphin meat safe to eat given high levels of mercury?

 Mercury is a metal which exists widely in nature.
 Some of the mercury contained in seawater is absorbed by micro-organisms which are eaten by small fish, which are then eaten by larger fish.
-As we go higher in the food chain, mercury will tend to accumulate in the largest fish or sea mammals including dolphins.
+As we go higher in the food chain, mercury will tend to accumulate in the largest fish or mammals including dolphins.
 Studies show that dolphins, which are higher in the food chain, do contain higher levels of mercury when compared with other fish and shellfish.

 We know that the amount of mercury in a dolphin is insufficient to cause acute poisoning (sudden illness developed within a few days after ingestion).
 Research has not yet found all of the long-term health effects of regularly eating dolphin and whale meat.
 However, given that mercury is also excreted from the body, the impact on health over time is not considered significant in the context of a balanced diet.
 Indeed, our health survey in Taiji, where people eat quite large amounts of dolphin meat, showed that mercury did not have an impact on the health of local people regardless of their age.